 If you are looking to spice up your Sunday brunch, this Tofu Benny with Hollandaise sauce from Hot for Food Blog is your recipe for success.
 There are several ingredients necessary to create this culinary masterpiece.
 The tofu benny requires:

 - 5-6 C baby spinach

 - 4 tomato slices

-- 2 vegan whole wheat english muffins
+- 2 vegan whole wheat English muffins

-You will want to start off by cutting the brick of smoked tofu into quarters.
+You will want to start by cutting the brick of smoked tofu into quarters.
 Then heat a pan over medium heat, add the coconut oil, and fry the smoked tofu on either side until lightly browned or crisp and heated through.
 Remove the tofu from the pan, and add the spinach.
 Sauté it for a few minutes until wilted and cooked through, but still bright green in color.
-Toast your english muffins while you’re frying the tofu and spinach.
-Then assemble your tofu benny by placing the tofu and spinach on top of your toasted english muffins.
+Toast your English muffins while you’re frying the tofu and spinach.
+Then assemble your tofu benny by placing the tofu and spinach on top of your toasted English muffins.